 If you've ever been cheated on, then you know just how violating and devastating that experience can feel.
 So if your friend or family member is going through the same thing, you probably want to offer some words of comfort.
-Knowing the right things to say to someone who was cheated on can make all the difference.
+Knowing what to say to someone who got cheated on can make all the difference.
 Because the person who was cheated on is in a vulnerable place, it’s important to make sure your words of support are well-received.

 Although it can be a life-altering shock, cheating is not uncommon, and no relationship is totally immune to it.
 Responding to your loved one with care and compassion is key.
 “In short, to be helpful, focus on being understanding and showing support rather than pushing advice or making judgmental statements that might make someone's pain even worse,” Jason B. Whiting, Ph.D., licensed marriage and family therapist, tells Romper.
 Also, hold off on any immediate plans for revenge against the person who cheated.
 “If your first instinct is to let your friend know that you never liked their partner anyways and that they are better off without them, you are falling victim to idiot compassion,” Dr. Alexandra H. Solomon, licensed clinical psychologist at The Family Institute at Northwestern University, tells Romper.
 Idiot compassion refers to a situation where your advice may be well-meaning but is ultimately unhelpful.